Eggbot

 Another important performance measure is the maximum rate at which sequential movement commands can be streamed to the EBB.
 This rate is expressed as the shortest move duration that can be sent to the EBB as a continuous stream of identical motion commands, such that there are no gaps between the last step of one move and the first step of the next move.
 For a high enough sustained rate of sufficiently short movement commands, the EBB will not be able to parse and queue each command prior to starting the subsequent move.
 The available CPU time available for parsing and queueing commands does depend on the active step rate, as the EBB shares CPU time between command parsing and step generation.

-The following table shows the minimum move duration, in milliseconds, which the EBB can sustain indefinitely without gaps, under different move commands.
-The worst case values (highest sustained minimum move duration) were measured with step rates of approximately 25 kHz on both motors — a condition rarely achieved in typical applications.
-The best case values (lowest sustained minimum move duration) are for low step rates, and was measured at 2.5 kHz.
-You may be able to sustain movement at these rates with higher motion frequencies.
+The following table shows the minimum move duration, in milliseconds, which the EBB can sustain indefinitely without gaps, using different move commands.
+All times were measured with step rates of approximately 25 kHz on both motors — a worst case condition rarely achieved in typical applications.

 The times in the table above are measured under conditions where the PC sending the commands is able to sustain the same data rate.
 In practice, PCs — especially Windows PCs — can have occasional brief gaps when sending long strings of USB commands.
 The incidence of these gaps depend upon the system configuration, CPU speed, load, other USB communication, and additional factors.
 Best practice is to try and use fewer, longer-duration movement commands (rather than more, shorter-duration commands) whenever possible, to minimize the effects of both EBB CPU time constraints and any USB performance issues on the PC.